 NIH is actually numerous Institutes and Centers created to study cancer; eye disorders; heart, lung, and blood disorders; genome research; aging; alcohol abuse and alcoholism; allergy and infectious diseases; arthritis, musculoskeletal and skin diseases; child health and human development; deafness and other communication disorders; dental and craniofacial disorders; diabetes, digestive, and kidney diseases; drug abuse; environmental health; general medical science; mental health disorders; neurological disorders and stroke; nursing research; information technology; complementary and alternative medicine; research resources; minority health and health disparities; and biomedical imaging and bioengineering.

 Clinical studies and clinical trials are essentially the same thing.
 Sometimes they are referred to as "protocols."
 All these terms refer to research that is done with real people serving as volunteer participants.
 See Are Clinical Studies for You for more information.

 We sometimes refer to Clinical Center participants in clinical trials as "patients" because they receive hospital care.
 In addition, many of them may be suffering from medical conditions or diseases.
 Some participants are not sick, however, but have volunteered to serve as controls in the clinical studies.
 We may call these healthy participants "healthy volunteers" or "clinical research volunteers."

 The Clinical Center is an accredited hospital with state-of-the-art facilities, excellent nursing and medical care.
-It also provides a unique array of patient services, such as the Children's Inn, Children's School (277 KB), and Family Lodge, and many more.
+It also provides a unique array of patient services, such as the Children's Inn, Children's School, Family Lodge and many more.

 A short list of research advances that have taken place in the Clinical Center might include the following: